 Executors, jobs and commands are considered objects within a pipeline configuration file.
 Like objects in the Object Oriented Programming (OOP) paradigm, pipeline objects can be extended to provide customized functionality.
 CircleCI configuration parameters let developers extend the capabilities of executors, jobs, and commands by providing ways to create, encapsulate, and reuse pipeline configuration syntax.

 Executors, jobs, and commands are objects with their own individual properties.
-Parameters have their own distinct properties that can interact with the object.
+Parameters also have their own distinct properties that can interact with the object.
 The composition and properties for parameters include:

 parameters: |_ parameter name: (Specify a name the parameter) |_ description: (Optional.
 Describes the parameter) |_ type: (Required. datatype string, boolean, integer, enum) |_ default: (The default value for the parameter)

-When should I use parameters?
+When should I use parameters in a pipeline config?

 Use parameters when data and functionality is repeated within pipelines.
 In other words, if your pipelines have any executors, jobs, or commands that are defined or executed in your pipelines more than once, I recommend identifying those patterns or elements and defining them as parameters within your configuration file syntax.
 Using parameters gives you the ability to centrally manage and maintain functionality, and dramatically minimizes redundant data and the total lines of syntax in configuration files.
 The ability to provide variable parameter arguments is also a benefit, and the overall readability of the pipeline syntax is improved as well.